cookiengineer/gooey/README.md

 - App Layouts always consist of `body > header`, `body > main`, and `body > footer` elements
 - App Views always consist of different `main > section[data-view=...]` elements
 - App Views optionally may contain `main > section[data-view=...] > aside` elements to represent sidebars

-**Web Forms**

-Note: This is currently work-in-progress

-- Web Forms are static elements
-- Web Forms with `enctype="application/json"` use a REST compatible API endpoint
-- Web Forms with an `action` URL are automatically validateable
-- Web Forms are serializable via `json.Marshal()` into a `struct`
-- Web Forms are fulfill an `interface` with `Validate() bool, err`

 ## Implementation Details